fatiando/2023-kegs/extended-abstract/README.md

 <!-- brief description of what the talk will be about -->

+During this talk we will present the Fatiando a Terra project, a collection of open-source Python libraries designed for geophysical applications.
+We will describe how the project started as a simple library part of a PhD Thesis in South America, how it created a community around it that actively collaborates to its development and its current state.
+We will introduce the tools available in the project and show real world examples of how they can be used to solve geophysical problems.
+Finally we will discuss some of the current challenges and mention the upcoming features and development plans for the future.

 ## Introduction

 <!-- something about geosciences and open source, the history and the need to